-- Using data to a) identify pockets of success across the district and b) illuminate the academic, social, health and other needs of low performing students and student groups - Addressing unfinished learning during Tier 1 instruction and building a strong Tier I instructional program - 3.
+- 1. Using data to a) identify pockets of success across the district and b) illuminate the needs of poor performing students and student groups - 2.
+Addressing unfinished learning during Tier 1 instruction and building a strong Tier I instructional program - 3.
 Developing student thinking, grit, and resilience through complex and rigorous instruction